 - 1. Using the climate zone map to the right, match the jurisdiction to the appropriate IECC climate zone.
-Use the simplified table of IECC building envelope requirements (below) to determine the basic thermal envelope requirements associated with the jurisdiction. - 2.
-Use the "Outline of 2012 IECC Requirements" printed on the back of this sheet as a reference or a categorized index to the IECC requirements.
+Use the simplified table of IECC building envelope requirements (below) to determine the basic prescriptive requirements for the thermal envelope associated with the jurisdiction. - 2.
+Use the "Outline of 2015 IECC Requirements" printed on the back of this sheet as a reference or a categorized index to the IECC requirements.
 Construct the building according to the requirements of the IECC and other applicable code requirements.

-The 2012 International Energy Conservation Code
+The 2015 International Energy Conservation Code

-The 2012 IECC was developed by the International Code Council (ICC) and is currently available to states for adoption.
+The 2015 IECC was developed by the International Code Council (ICC) and is currently available to states for adoption.
 The IECC is the national model standard for energy-efficient residential construction recognized by federal law.
 Users of this guide are strongly recommended to obtain a copy of the IECC and refer to it for any questions and further details on compliance.
-To obtain a copy of the 2012 IECC, contact the ICC or visit www.iccsafe.org.
+To obtain a copy of the 2015 IECC, contact the ICC or visit www.iccsafe.org.
 IECC compliance training is also available from many sources.